 NOTE 2: The encapsulated message itself is not in scope of N32 definition.
 Here only the transport is defined, the content is application specific.

 3a.
-The pSEPP shall verify that the Roaming Intermediary is allowed to generate the given request according to operator policy.
+The pSEPP shall verify that the RI is allowed to generate the given request according to operator policy.
 If allowed by the policy, the pSEPP shall reconstruct the request to be forwarded to the NF and forward the request to the target NF.

 3b.
 If the message is not allowed by the policy as in step 3a, then the responding SEPP shall return an appropriate 4xx/5xx status code together with the "ProblemDetails" in the content of the response.